IvanFon/tekaim/README.md

 Run `tekaim` and make a selection.
 After a few seconds, the URL to your image will appear.
 By default, tekaim will upload to [teknik.io](https://www.teknik.io/).
 The URL will also be copied to your clipboard.

+Screenshots are saved to `~/.tekaim/screenshots/` and image links and deletion links are saved to `~/.tekaim/history/`.

 ## Dependencies

 By default, tekaim depends on [maim](https://github.com/naelstrof/maim) for screenshots, [curl](https://github.com/curl/curl) for uploading, and [xclip](https://github.com/astrand/xclip) to copy to your clipboard.
 If you want to use something different, you can configure commands and arguments in `config.json`.